Herring Run Information for Buzzards Bay

 Recent Trends

 Currently five runs in Buzzards Bay have counters: the Mattapoisett River, Sippican River, Agawam River, Wankinco River by Tremont Nail, and the Acushnet River.
-Improvements to the Mattapoisett River passageways in the mid to late 1990s resulted in dramatic increases to the returning herring populations, but as noted above, there have been dramatic new declines.
-In 2003, returning herring numbers in Buzzards Bay were exceptionally low, and there was a question as to whether the dropoff was related to the Bouchard No. 120 oil spill, which occurred just before the start of the herring run season.
+Improvements to the Mattapoisett River passageways in the mid to late 1990s resulted in dramatic increases to the returning herring populations by 2003.
+However, in 2003-2006, returning herring numbers in Buzzards Bay runs (comparative figure below) were exceptionally low.
+Some speculated whether the drop off was related to the Bouchard No. 120 oil spill, which occurred just before the start of the herring run season.
 However, this drop-off was seen statewide and was believed to have been due to an exceptionally late and cold spring that year.
+There are also strong correlations between temperature and precipitation as described in this report.

 Data courtesy of Alewives Anonymous.